Kirill-Mukhortov/data-structure/src/LinkedList/README.md

 7. `insertFirst(value)` add node at the beginning of linked list and set link on next node.

-> If linked list is empty then the methods `insertLast` and `insertFirst` work the same.
+> If linked list is empty then the methods `insertLast(value)` and `insertFirst(value)` work the same.

-8. `removeLast` remove last node from linked list and remove link on it.
+8. `removeLast()` remove last node from linked list and remove link on it.
 If linked list is empty, method will throw an error.

-9. `removeFirst` remove first node from linked list and remove link on it.
+9. `removeFirst()` remove first node from linked list and remove link on it.
 If linked list is empty, method will throw an error.

 10. `findByValue(value)` find and return node with passed value.
 Throw an error if node with value not found: